cloudfour/transition-hidden-element/README.md

 A JavaScript utility to help you use CSS transitions when showing and hiding elements with the `hidden` attribute.

+## Demos

-Here's a [demo](https://codepen.io/phebert/pen/QWwONMy) showing this library in action.
-Click Show to watch the button text and site menu transition in and out.
+1. [An example](https://codepen.io/phebert/pen/yLybwWY) showing this library in action.
+2. [A more complex example](https://codepen.io/phebert/pen/yLybwWY) showing using this library with staggered child transitions and toggling.

 ## Why was this created?